WilliamSkrypek/digital-garden-v1/_pages/about.md

 ## Colophon
-The creation of this site is very complex, yet likely more aesthetically minimal than many other websites you will find today.
-To achieve this look I had to learn a lot of things.

 This site is written and edited in Obsidian.
-Then, with the help of Ruby and Ruby Gems, the raw text files are automatically compiled into web pages using [Jekyll](https://jekyllrb.com/) and hosted inside of a Github repository.
-[Netlify](https://www.netlify.com/) then puts the pages into website form, under my domain.
+The raw text files are automatically converted to html using [Jekyll](https://jekyllrb.com/) and hosted inside of a Github repository.
+[Netlify](https://www.netlify.com/) then compiles them into web pages, under my domain.

-Initially this website was based on [this template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by Maxime Vaillancourt, however it has undergone intense changes.
+Initially this website was based on [this template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by Maxime Vaillancourt, however it has undergone heavy changes.

-I thank Maxime Vaillancourt and Steph Ango greatly for their inspiration and material.
+I thank Maxime Vaillancourt and Steph Ango greatly for their inspiration and content.